 Never before has a weekend getaway felt so much like going home.
 It started Saturday after Jason lovingly dropped me off in the Powell Church parking lot at 8:00 in the morning.
 Eleven ladies from my small group were going on a retreat.
 Besides a sparse packing list (including sleeping bag/pillow, jeans and comfy shoes) we weren't given any other itinerary.
 After all the cars were packed and passengers loaded, we headed west out of town.
 It's exhilarating to take a trip without knowing the destination.
 This symbolic part of our journey did not go unnoticed.
 Lesson 1: You don't always know where God is going to take you.
 Approximately two hours later, we arrived at Smokey Mountain Christian Camp.
-These are the group leaders (left to right: Nicole and Janiece).
-They have done the study before and have truly embraced their roles as group leaders.
-They tried to maximize every moment of our experience this weekend, from the car ride to the campfire.
-After unpacking, we decided it was lunch time and set up our picnic in the floating gazebo across the lake from the cabin.

 From left to right: Vicki, Nicole, Janiece, Heather, Andrea, Lynda, Anne, Me, Laura, Talisyn and Shelva.
 They are all very sweet women who are also seeking a stronger relationship with God.
 They also love to laugh and eat, which makes for my kind of company.